Is Fotofab RoHS compliant?

 Do you work with mixed processes (etch and laser)?

 Fotofab offers chemical etching and other manufacturing processes to produce your precision metal part.
-Where chemical etching does not offer the desired features on your part, we will consider applying other processes such as laser, wire EDM, CNC machining or other traditional methods of manufacturing.
-Fotofab will also offer value-added services such as plating, forming, electro-polishing and more.
-Fotofab wants to be your one-stop shop for precision metal parts.
+Where chemical etching does not offer the desired features on your part, we will consider applying other processes such as laser cutting, wire EDM, CNC machining or other traditional methods of manufacturing.
+Fotofab will also offer value-added services such as plating, forming, electropolishing and more.

 Why does the quote mention small burrs or tabs when parts are detached?

-The parts are held into the sheets by small tabs, when the parts are detached from the sheet, the place were the part was connected will leave a small burr.
+The parts are held into the sheets by small tabs.
+When the parts are detached from the sheet, the place where the part was connected will leave a small burr.
 To etch metal parts with the best tolerances, we may opt to keep your part tabbed into the sheet.